the-alchemist88/Cpp_helper_codes/Inheritence/inheritance_notes.md

 # INHERITANCE

-- A Derived object contains a Base subobject as part of its memory layout.
-This means that the complete Base subobject is embedded inside the Derived object, possibly followed by additional data members and padding.
+- A Derived object contains a complete Base subobject as part of its object representation, possibly followed by additional data members and padding.
 Therefore, the following relation always holds:

-- sizeof(Derived) >=  sizeof(Base)
+`sizeof(Derived) >= sizeof(Base)`

 - The base class of an inheritance relationship must be a complete type at the point of derivation.
-In other words, a class cannot be derived from an incomplete type, because the compiler needs to know the full layout of the base class in order to embed it as a subobject of the derived class.
+The compiler must know the full layout of the base class in order to embed it as a base subobject of the derived class.

-- In a derived class, writing a "using declaration" for member functions or data members of the base class can have two purposes:
+- In a derived class, writing a `using declaration` for member functions or data members of the base class can have two purposes:

 1) It can be used to bring base class members (those that are accessible, i.e., not private) into the public interface of the derived class, so that client code can use them through the derived type.

-2) It can be used to prevent name hiding and to form a proper overload set between base class and derived class functions.
+2) It can be used to prevent name hiding and to form a proper overload set.
 If the derived class declares a function with the same name, it hides all base class functions with that name.
-A using declaration can be used to bring the base class overloads back into scope.
+A `using declaration` can be used to bring the base class overloads back into scope.

 ```cpp
 class Base